proinsias/yaml-update-last-modified-date/README.md

    in their YAML front matter, if present, and
 3. update the value of that variable to the current Universal Time Coordinated (UTC) time.

-See below for instructions on how to install this script as a [pre-commit](https://github.com/pre-commit/pre-commit) git hook.
+See below for instructions on how to install this script as a local command or as a [pre-commit](https://github.com/pre-commit/pre-commit) git hook.

 ## Table of Contents